liachmodded/blockpos-refactor-draft/README.md

 ## Perf concern
 By switching `BlockPos` to interface, a few method invocations will become `invokeinterface` than `invokevirtual` as before.

 Even though there will be `invokeinterface` bytecode instructions, hotspot can optimize it easily as in most cases there is only two impls of `BlockPos`: `ImmutableBlockPos` and `MutableBlockPos`.
 As the game runs, hotspot can gradually optimize the method calls, and the performance difference will be little over time.

-You can try by running the `User` test main class.
-In the first run the `invokeinterface` (new arrangement) is almost always slower, but for the other runs, the result varies.
-(To compile the test, you need to grab fabric example mod, set mc version to 20w13b and mapping to 20w13b+build.7, and paste all these classes to the default package in the main source set)
+If you want to improve the performance of those defaulted inteface methods, you can override them in the two implementations instead (replace `getX` calls with field access/`toImmutable()` with `this` in immutable subclass)

+To run jms benchmarks, edit the benchmarks in the `jmh` source set and execute `./gradlew jmh` for a result.
+The exemplary results of the current setup is available at [#1](https://github.com/liachmodded/blockpos-refactor-draft/issues/1)